aayushostwal/loan-ops/README.md

 Welcome to Kaaj!
 A comprehensive loan management system with intelligent lender document processing and automated loan application matching using parallel workflows.

-## 🎯 What's New: Loan Application Feature
+## 🎯 What's New: Modern Frontend UI

+**NEW!** Beautiful, responsive React + TypeScript frontend for managing lenders and loan applications.
+Upload documents with drag & drop, view processing status in real-time, and analyze match results with an intuitive interface.

-**NEW!** Upload loan applications and automatically match them against all lenders using parallel processing with Hatchet workflows.
+**ALSO NEW!** Upload loan applications and automatically match them against all lenders using parallel processing with Hatchet workflows.
 Get AI-powered match scores and detailed recommendations.

 ---